liujl11git/multilevelOT/README.md

 3. To compile, please refer the file "how_to_compile".

 [How to run]
-1. Enter the current path.
+1. Enter the root path of this project.
 2. Please run "initialize.m."
 3. Run the script files in the "demo/" folders.